trentbrooks/ofxMovieClip/README.md

 ofxFBOMovieClip & ofxFBOImageSequenceLoader are a set of helper classes for loading and controlling image sequences as FBO textures.
 These were created to add simple timeline control similar to Flash ( play(), stop(), gotoAndPlay(), etc ).
 Works with Openframeworks 007.

 Now includes ofxTextureMovieClip & ofxTextureImageSequence for using textures instead of FBO's.
+Next will be ofPixels for very large image sequences.

 ## Credit ##
 ofxFBOImageSequenceLoader is similar to and inspired by FlightPhase's http://www.flightphase.com ofxImageSequence.